Note: This post may contain affiliate links.

 Step 3: Picking a Platform

-Your platform choices are probably going to be dictated by the these factors (and most likely in the following order):
+Your platform choices are probably going to be dictated by these factors (and most likely in the following order):

 – Time you can invest